321k/Optima-data-formater/README.md

 Optima-data-formater
 ====================

-All excel files must be in 97-2003 format
+All excel files must be in xlsx format.
 Make sure dates are formated in the same way